With major improvements to CAD in the last two decades, many jewelers are replacing jewelry photography with renders for their e-commerce store.

 If you are outsourcing your photography, you could pay anywhere from $25-$50 per image.

-For jewelry rendering, most CAD software already have inbuilt functions that allow users to render their 3D models.
+For jewelry rendering, most CAD software already has inbuilt functions that allow users to render their 3D models.
 If you have not yet implemented CAD to your operational process, the licensing fees can average above $6,000.
 This does not factor in any additional training courses undertaken.
 Also required to process large CAD files is a high-performance computer.
 The cost of a high-performance computer can start from the $2,000 price range.
 In total, CAD software can cost around $10,000.

 While purchasing CAD software is significantly more expensive than purchasing photography equipment, most jewelers seeking to improve their design and manufacturing process would find the investment in CAD software much more beneficial than photography given the additional functionality to create renders at no additional cost.
 However, jewelers may want to outsource a jewelry retouching company to add a sense of realism for the rendered design.